 An elephant paints at the Maetaman Elephant camp in Chiang Mai, Thailand.
-Elephant entertainment is common in elephant camps like this, and many communities learn to rely on the stream of income it creates.
+Elephant entertainment is common in camps like this, and many communities rely on the income it creates.
 (Photo: Philippe Huguen/AFP/Getty Images)

 Chances are you've seen one of the many videos of an elephant grabbing a paintbrush, dipping it in paint, and producing a painting similar to something a 5-year-old could create.
 There's no way this could be real.
 Right?

 Wrong.
-The intelligence of elephants is comparable to primates (and in some instances, elephants give humans a run for the money).
+The intelligence of elephants is comparable to primates.
 Meanwhile, their dexterous trunks allow them to use tools to draw on paper.
 The distinction, however, lies in whether the elephant is painting on a whim or has been trained to do so.
 As you probably have guessed, the latter is most often the case.